mbret/chewie-system/README.md

 - Plugin: The plugin is an external plugable component which deal with modules.

-#todo
-- check constructor params
-- separate several class in same files
+# tod
+- make pacjage inside core
+- buddy update
+- extract web server